May 10 meeting between Western Mass Town Broadband representatives and the Governor

 - There is a range of project models offered, the closest to WiredWest is called “Multi-Municipal Network.”
 This is more of a consortium approach, incorporating outsourced operations and flexible withdrawal by towns with their assets.
 The Governor stated clearly he does not believe a grouping of 20 or 30 towns is practical and would be able to agree on critical decisions over time.

-Despite WiredWest’s experience to the contrary, the Governor is convinced that larger towns would be unwilling to subsidize small towns, and there would be inevitable breakdowns along those lines.
+Despite WiredWest’s experience to the contrary, the Governor is convinced that they would be unwilling to subsidize small towns, and there would be inevitable breakdowns along those lines.
 (He referenced healthcare as an example of this type of breakdown.)
 He believes that smaller groupings of towns make sense, but did acknowledge that towns should be in the driver’s seat of determining if they want to take a regional approach.

 This indicates a need for the larger towns to convey both their support and reasoning behind that support as far up the chain of command as possible.
 One of our main tasks is to make it very clear that subsidization is NOT an issue.
 This topic was discussed at the 4/29 Board meeting where Beckett and Shutesbury weighed in on why a larger regional model is their town’s preferred approach.
 (For an in-depth discussion and analysis, see The Case Regionalization.
 This report clearly shows that larger towns will not be subsidizing the smaller ones .)